Explore Groton's Neighborhoods

 US Naval Base

 The Town’s largest commercial district is situated at the community crossroads along the intersection of Route 1 (Long Hill Road) and Poquonnock Road.
-Soon to be designated as a Tax Increment Financing (TIF) district, one of the first in the State, Downtown Groton is undergoing an economic transformation from single-use “big box” and “strip” style retail to a modern, mixed-use Town Center
+Targeted for designation as a Tax Increment Financing (TIF) district, one of the first in the State, Downtown Groton is undergoing an economic transformation from single-use “big box” and “strip” style retail to a modern, mixed-use Town Center.

 City of Groton

 Originally known as Groton Bank, in 1903 the City of Groton was incorporated as a subdivision of the Town to support the growing shipbuilding business with utilities and city services.
-Today, about a quarter of the Town’s population lives in this diverse community, alongside General Dynamics Electric Boat, Pfizer’s offices, and many other local businesses.
+Today, about a quarter of the Town’s population lives in this diverse community, alongside General Dynamics Electric Boat, Pfizer Global Research & Development and many other local businesses.

 Groton Long Point